OskarRadon/new-portfolio/README.md

 - Test for cross-browser compatability
 - Continually test page load time and page size
 - Make mixin for margin-top of titles on main page
-- Is the mobile front page really broken or is it just Chrome?
+- ~~Is the mobile front page really broken or is it just Chrome?~~
+- Make front page images less pixelated
+- Should the images be square?

 Copyright (c) 2016 **Oskar**